elysia090/VEEN/doc/USAGE.md

      --data-dir /tmp/veen-hub \
      --foreground
    ```
    Stop with `Ctrl+C`. `--data-dir` accepts a local path or a `file://` URI.
 When not running in the foreground, the hub detaches and writes its PID under `<data-dir>/hub.pid` for `hub stop` to consume.
-On first start you should see the listen address, profile identifier, and log path printed to the terminal; a missing `--listen` error usually means another process is bound to that port.
+On first start you should see the listen address, profile identifier, and log path printed to the terminal.
+If you see “address already in use”, change `--listen` to a free port.

 2. **Generate a client identity**
    ```shell